Abbacadabra: Original London production

 Cameron Mackintosh decided to produce a live-action English stage version of the TV show with lyrics by David Wood, Mike Batt, and Don Black.
-Benny Andersson and Björn Ulvaeus, who wrote the songs in ABBA, contributed with one new song, "(I Am) The Seeker."
+Benny Andersson and Björn Ulvaeus, who wrote the songs in ABBA, contributed with one new song, "(I Am) The Seeker".

 The musical premiered 8 December 1983 at the Lyric Hammersmith theatre in London, to mixed reviews and full houses for 8 weeks, closing on 21 January 1984.
 Among the actors were Elaine Paige, Michael Praed, Nigel Harman, Finola Hughes, BA Robertson, and Jenna Russell.
 A couple of singles were released from the show in several European countries.
 These were produced and arranged by Mike Batt.
-One featured Elaine Paige's recording of "Like An Image Passing By," a cover of ABBA's "My Love, My Life", with a B side of Finola Hughes singing "When Dreamers Close Their Eyes".
-Another single (also released in Australia) paired Frida and B. A. Robertston singing "Time," an English version of "Belle"/"Arrival," with Robertson solo on the B-side singing "I Am The Seeker".
+One featured Elaine Paige's recording of "Like an Image Passing By", a cover of ABBA's "My Love, My Life", with a B side of Finola Hughes singing "When Dreamers Close Their Eyes".
+Another single (also released in Australia) paired Anni-Frid Lyngstad and BA Robertson singing "Time", an English version of "Belle"/"Arrival", with Robertson solo on the B-side singing "I Am The Seeker".